 If your engine is equipped with electric start it may have a three position key switch - OFF, ON, and START.
-See Figure 6 for an illustration of a typical key switch.
+See Figure 7 for an illustration of a typical key switch.

 For maximum engine life, YANMAR recommends that when shutting the engine down, you allow the engine to idle, without load, for 5 minutes.
-This will allow the engine components that operate at high temperatures, such as exhaust system, to cool slightly before the engine itself is shut down.
+This will allow the engine components that operate at high temperatures, such as the turbocharger (if equipped) and exhaust system, to cool slightly before the engine itself is shut down.

-OFF (key straight up and down) (2, Figure 6) -When you turn the key to this position the engine shuts down.
+2 OFF (key straight up and down)

+When you turn the key to this position the engine shuts down.
 Electric current to the battery indicator and other electric devices is shut off.
 You can insert and remove the key in this position.